 This site may not work properly using older versions of Edge and Internet Explorer.
 You should upgrade your browser to the latest Chrome, Firefox, Edge, Safari, or any other modern browser of your choice.
 Click here for more information.

 Deputy Chair of the CRANAplus Board of Directors

 John is a Remote Area Nurse living and working in the Northern Territory.
 He began his working life as a farmer, shearer, fencing contractor and grain handler before attending the University of South Australia and commencing a career in nursing.
 After two years as a ward nurse and seven years as an emergency nurse in a major trauma centre, John moved to the bush in 2003.

-John is a Fellow of CRANAplus, a Fellow of the College of Emergency Nursing Australasia, a graduate of the Australian Rural Leadership Program (Course 16), Treasurer of the Central Australian Rural Practitioners Association and a member of the Australian College of Nursing since 1991.
+John is a Fellow of CRANAplus, a Fellow of the College of Emergency Nursing Australasia, a graduate of the Australian Rural Leadership Program (Course 16), Deputy Chair of the Central Australian Rural Practitioners Association, and a member of the Australian College of Nursing since 1991.
 He was instrumental in creating the South Australian Emergency Nurses Association in 1997 and the College of Emergency Nursing Australasia in 2000, then joined the CRANAplus Board in 2005.
 In 2008, John took on and successfully completed drafting the new constitution that changed CRANA into CRANAplus.

 In his‘spare time’, John is the main carer for his disabled wife Anita, he volunteers as a facilitator for the CRANAplus REC, PEC and ALS programs, and he is a mentor in CRANAplus’ LINKS Mentoring Program.
 He is also a registered volunteer with the Northern Territory Emergency Service, having completed qualifications in search and rescue, and field trauma care.
 He is currently the Unit Officer for the Tennant Creek Volunteer Unit.